Hganavak/archive/_workshops/latex.md

 Existing research has demonstrated that a basic understanding of Latex allows its users to perform impressive feats of high level magic \cite{kavanagh2018}.
 ```

 That's it!
 In the outputted PDF Latex will replace the `\cite{}` with a citation corresponding to the style we specified in the `\bibliographystyle{}` command.
-Because we're using the `acm` style your *Introduction* chapter should now look like this:
+Because we're using the `acm` style, your *Introduction* chapter should now look like this:

 <img src="/assets/workshops/latex/citation.png" title="Citation Example" class="screenshot bordered" />